ClarkCGA/solara-labeler/README.md

 Settings for running the interface can be modified by editing the file ```solara-labeler/src/settings.yml```.

 In order to run this interface with the original MA Orthophoto dataset it was designed for, clone the data generation repository at [github.com/ClarkCGA/solara-labeler-datagen](github.com/ClarkCGA/solara-labeler-datagen).
-Modify the ```compose.yml``` files in each repository to specify your data directory and run the dataset generation script.
+Modify the ```compose.yml``` file in the data generation repository to specify your data directory and run the dataset generation script.
 Then, modify the ```compose.yml``` file in this repository to mount the same data directory to the public directory within the container - for example:

 ```
     volumes: